 - (i) The students enrolled at the Institute shall maintain the highest standards of academic honesty.
-They have the responsibility to make known the existence of academic dishonesty to their course instructors and, if necessary, to the Programme Chairperson. - (ii) Academic dishonesty includes, but is not necessarily limited to, the following:

-a.
-Cheating - Giving or receiving unauthorized assistance in any academic exercise of examination which includes using or attempting to use any unauthorized materials, information or study aids in an examination or academic exercise.

-b.
-Plagiarism - Representing the ideas or language of others as one's own.

-c.
-Falsification - Falsifying or inventing any information, data or citation in an academic exercise.
+They have the responsibility to make known the existence of academic dishonesty to their course instructors and, if necessary, to the Programme Chairperson. - (ii) Academic dishonesty includes, but is not necessarily limited to, the following: - a.
+Cheating Giving or receiving unauthorized assistance in any academic exercise of examination which includes using or attempting to use any unauthorized materials, information or study aids in an examination or academic exercise. - b.
+Plagiarism Representing the ideas or language of others as one's own. - c.
+Falsification Falsifying or inventing any information, data or citation in an academic exercise.

-d.
-Multiple Submission - Submitting substantial portions of any academic exercise more than once for credit without the prior authorization and approval of the current instructor.

-e.
-Complicity - Facilitating any of the above actions or performing work that another student then presents as his or her assignment.

-f.
-Interference - Interfering with the ability of a student to perform his or her assignments.

-(iii) If a situation of academic dishonesty arises that is not covered in the above section [section (ii)], the Examination Committee shall make a recommendation to the Director, who, in turn, shall initiate the action.
+- d.
+Multiple Submission Submitting substantial portions of any academic exercise more than once for credit without the prior authorization and approval of the current instructor. - e.
+Complicity Facilitating any of the above actions or performing work that another student then presents as his or her assignment. - f.
+Interference Interfering with the ability of a student to perform his or her assignments. - (iii) If a situation of academic dishonesty arises that is not covered in the above section [section (ii)], the Examination Committee shall make a recommendation to the Director, who, in turn, shall initiate the action.

-4.10 Handling of Cases of Unfair Means in Hall Examinations
+4.10 Handling of Cases of Cheating in Hall Examinations

 - (i) The invigilator shall seize all the incriminating material/evidence from the candidate, and then obtain a written statement, duly signed by the candidate.
 The invigilator shall then issue a new answer script and allow the student to continue to write his/her answers for the remaining period of that examination.
-The matter shall be reported to the Controller of Examination with all relevant documents on the same day, which, in turn, will refer it to the Examination Committee. - (ii) The student reported using unfair means / 4.11 Sanctions - Any student found guilty of academic dishonesty may, for the first offence, receive one or a combination of the following penalties: - a.
-Failure for the academic exercise in component for which academic dishonesty was found. - b.
-Grade drop in the course.
+The matter shall be reported to the Controller of Examination with all relevant documents on the same day, which, in turn, will refer it to the Examination Committee. - (ii) The student reported using unfair means / - possessing incriminating materials will then be allowed to appear in subsequent examinations of that term.
+However, in case the same candidate is again found guilty of indulging in misconduct or malpractice during any of the subsequent examinations of that trimester, he/she shall be expelled from all remaining examinations of that trimester after taking appropriate action for the second act of misconduct/malpractice.